Leon-ahmed/Encapsulation/README.md

 ## BankAccount Encapsulation Example

-This project demonstrates the concept of encapsulation in Java using a simple BankAccount class.
+This program demonstrates the concept of encapsulation in Java using a simple BankAccount class.
 It shows how private fields are protected and accessed through methods instead of directly.

 ### Features